Updated: 24th of October, 2019

 But that’s diodes alone.

-When it comes to these fixtures they have movable parts and far less durable side equipment such as their adapters.
+When it comes to LED fixtures they have movable parts and far less durable side equipment such as their adapters.
 These may need an occasional change now and then but nearly not as often as would the bulbs of a fluorescent lamp.

 5. Included features and customization

 When it comes to customization there’s too much going on in the aquarium LED world.

 There will be lights that are dimmable and others that are not.
 The most customizable ones will allow you to play with every single color that they offer.

 When it comes to features there will be fixtures that could only be manually turned on and off.

 Others will have built-in timers.
 Some can be programmed with a separately bought timer.